 Yes, this is fully supported by Smart Search itself.
 Indeed, you can use whatever user interface you care to devise for the filters.
-Just take a look at the code provided in the standard front-end module and component and you will see how you need to do it.
+Just take a look at the code provided in the standard Frontend module and component and you will see how you need to do it.

 Smart Search adds quite a few new tables to a Joomla installation, including 16 "mapping tables".
 These mapping tables resolve the many-to-many relationship between search terms and the content items that contain them.
 In theory those 16 tables could be merged into a single table and doing so would have negligible impact on small sites.
 However, on larger sites there would be a substantial impact on performance because the mapping table would have a very large number of entries and updating such a large table can be time-consuming.

 It is perhaps surprising that the number of entries in each of the mapping tables is not even roughly the same.
 Surely performance would be improved with uniform distribution?
 Actually no, there is a trade-off between insertion performance and search performance with a uniform distribution being good for the former but poor for the latter.
-This is an area of ongoing research with the number of tables and the distribution algorithm subject to change in the light of experience.
+This is an area of continuing research with the number of tables and the distribution algorithm subject to change in the light of experience.

-This is just a convenience that makes it easier to enable or disable all the Smart Search plug-ins with a single operation.
+This is just a convenience that makes it easier to enable or disable all the Smart Search Plugins with a single operation.
 This was considered desirable because Smart Search is not enabled by default in Joomla 2.5.
-It is likely that plug-ins will not be required at all when we move to search in Joomla 3.x.
+It is likely that Plugins will not be required at all when we move to search in Joomla 3.x.

-Smart Search uses its own events, such as onFinderContentAfterSave, rather than the generic equivalent onContentAfterSave, purely as a convenience to make it easy to enable or disable Smart Search indexing by enabling/disabling a single plug-in.
+Smart Search uses its own events, such as onFinderContentAfterSave, rather than the generic equivalent onContentAfterSave, purely as a convenience to make it easy to enable or disable Smart Search indexing by enabling/disabling a single Plugin.

 Because Joomla 2.5 is the last in the 1.x/2.x series it must maintain a high degree of backwards-compatibility with the previous release in the series.
 As Smart Search is something entirely new and does not bear any resemblance to the regular search component of this or earlier releases it was considered important that users upgrading from those earlier versions would not be forced to change the way search works on their sites.
 Indeed, activation of Smart Search is something that should be done in a carefully considered way.

 The old Joomla search used a very primitive method of searching which relied on the FULLTEXT search provided by the database.
 This was very inefficient but provided a simple means of handling wildcard search queries.
 Smart Search provides an autocompletion feature which is effectively a wildcard search of terms in the index, but full wildcard searching is not supported due to the potential for crippling the server if the feature were to be abused.
 In most cases wildcard searching is used to cater for variations in a search term.
-For example, searching for "juggl*" in order to catch references to "juggling" as well as "juggler".
-Smart Search attempts to avoid the need for wildcard searching by instead supporting word stemming where words that have the same stem are considered equivalent so that searching for "juggler" will also retrieve instances of "juggling" without the need to use wildcards.
+For example, searching for juggl* in order to catch references to juggling as well as juggler.
+Smart Search attempts to avoid the need for wildcard searching by instead supporting word stemming where words that have the same stem are considered equivalent so that searching for juggler will also retrieve instances of juggling without the need to use wildcards.

 Yes, but there are still some issues to be resolved, especially regarding support for Asian languages.

-If you use Smart Search on a multi-lingual site and come across any issues, please report them on the tracker so that we can better understand the problems that need to be resolved.
+If you use Smart Search on a multilingual site and come across any issues, please report them on the tracker so that we can better understand the problems that need to be resolved.

-No. You will need to update Finder plug-ins to work with Smart Search.
+No. You will need to update Finder Plugins to work with Smart Search.
 However, the changes should not be difficult to implement and in most cases will result in significantly less code.
-If you take a look at the current Smart Search plug-ins you should see that updating a Finder plug-in is pretty straightforward.
+If you take a look at the current Smart Search Plugins you should see that updating a Finder Plugin is pretty straightforward.